SpotlightKid/python-rtmidi/docs/contributing.rst

     $ make lint
     $ make test
-    $ make test-all

    To get flake8 and tox, just ``pip install`` them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::

     $ git add .
-    $ git commit -m "Your detailed description of your changes."
+    $ git commit -m "Detailed description of your changes."
     $ git push -u origin name-of-your-bugfix-or-feature

 7. Submit a pull request through the GitHub website.